xmppbl.org

 How do I use the RTBLs?

-To configure software to use our RTBLs, you will need to provide two pieces of information:
+To configure software to use our RTBLs, you will need to provide at least our service address (JID): xmppbl.org

 For server operators